GSA/GitHub-Administration/README.md

 <h2 id="set-up-two-factor-authentication">Set up two-factor authentication</h2>

 Two-factor authentication is required for all members and collaborators in the GSA org.
 You can choose among multiple options to add a second source of authentication to your account.
-You can configure two-factor authentication using a mobile app or via text message.
-You can also add a security key.
-See: [Configuring two-factor authentication](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication).
+You can configure two-factor authentication [using a mobile app](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-totp-mobile-app), [via text message](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-text-messages)(not recommended), or [using a security key](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key).

 <h2 id="turning-on-notifications">Turning on notifications</h2>